 “I feel I do lean towards more on the visual learner, but I find that talking through the information, trying to teach someone else the information, that is also very helpful.
 And I always find the act of writing information down was an important part of my [learning] as well,” she says.

 All you need to do is explore different learning styles for different types of lessons in order to discover which styles work best for you.

 Have you been considering studying Psychology like Jess?

 If Study With Jess has inspired you to take a psychology course, then it’s your lucky day!
 We offer a handful of psychology courses here at Get Course.

-You can study each course for as low as $25 per week on a zero interest payment plan.
-The duration of each course ranges from 100 to 600 hours, depending if it’s a certificate or an advanced certificate.
+You can study each course for as low as $25 per week on a zero-interest payment plan.
+The duration of each course ranges from 100 to 600 hours, depending on if it’s a certificate or an advanced certificate.

 You can start anytime, and take the lessons at your own pace as long as you would finish the entire course within 6 to 12 months.

 Please hit the button below to view the complete modules and details of each course.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.